It’s not hard for both you and your horse to work up a sweat while you’re riding. Learn more on how cooling out your horse is important after a ride.

 In chilly weather, your horse might benefit from a breathable wool or fleece cooler as his sweat is evaporating.

 “Sheets and coolers should be used only when the horse essentially tells you he is uncomfortable,” says Johnston.
 “And don’t leave it on without checking his skin temperature frequently.
 If he feels too warm, take it off.”

 6. Do some hand-grazing.

+The last tip in cooling out your horse properly is to do some hand-grazing.
 “A little hand-walking in the shade can be beneficial,” says Johnston.
 “Grazing fresh grass, which is high in water content, and/or some hay is fine.
 Wait until he is completely cooled down to offer grain.”